ege-sahin/netflix-login-testProject/README.md

 This is Project 1 of CS 458

 In order to run the project properly, you should run the site in localhost (you can use XAMPP).
-After installing XAMPP copy all of the contents in the repository and paste in the htdocs repository in XAMPP's folder.
+After installing XAMPP copy all of the contents in the repository and paste in the htdocs folder in XAMPP's folder.
 After that just open the URL "https://localhost" and you are ready to go.

 --------------------------------------------------------------------------------